goooseman/devsparks-blog/NOTES.md

 ### Site layout

 - `<header>`:
-  - contains navigation links: Hacks, About.
-Also a Search box, Fix typo link, switch theme switch.
+  - contains navigation links: Hacks, About, [GitHub](https://github.com/goooseman/devsparks-blog).
+Also Fix typo link, switch theme switch on the right.
   - Should have `display: flex` layout: fix typo link, search and switch theme switch should be on the right, all other elements on the left
   - Fix typo button just opens following link in a new tab: "https://github.com/goooseman/devsparks-blog/issues/new?title=DevSparks+Feedback&body=I+found+something+wrong+on+this+page%3A%0A%0A++{CURRENT_PAGE}%0A%0A++Here%27s+what+it+is%3A"
   - switch theme switch